Lesson 4.4: Updating data

 $order-38 has status "delivered";

 When run one after the other, they replace the existing order status "dispatched" with "delivered".
-We can do this more efficiently using an Update query.
+We can do this more efficiently using a simple 3-stage query pipeline (just another name for a query that contains multiple clauses):

 match